CalexCore/AmityCoin-DO-NOT-USE/WinDaemon.md

 #### Step by step instructions

-**- Step 1:** First things first.
-We need to download the binary files.
+**- Step 1:** First things first, we need to download the binary files.
 These can be found at https://githiub.con/CalexCore/AmityCoin/releases Go there now.

 **- Step 2:** Click the windows zip package to download it.